GHX5T-SOL/IncryptOracle/README.md

 - **Outcome Uncertainty**: Prediction markets involve speculation on future events; outcomes are not guaranteed
 - **Liquidity Risk**: Markets may have low liquidity, affecting ability to buy/sell shares
 - **Oracle Risk**: Market resolution depends on oracle data accuracy and availability
-- **Smart Contract Risk**: While audited, smart contracts may contain bugs or vulnerabilities
+- **Smart Contract Risk**: Despite extensive internal testing and the AI Smart Contract Auditor beta review, the contracts have not yet undergone an external third-party audit and may contain bugs or vulnerabilities
 - **Regulatory Risk**: Prediction markets may be regulated or prohibited in some jurisdictions

 **Token & Economic Risks:**